 Re-assessments can be started from scratch as described above, or by creating from a previously completed assessment.

-Creating a pFMEA Risk Assessment From an Existing Assessment
+Creating a FMEA Risk Assessment From an Existing Assessment

 If the process to be analyzed has been previously assessed, you can save effort and time by starting a new assessment by copying much of the information from a previous one.

-Use the record action Copy FMEA Risk Assessment on a Risk Assessment object record to perform this copy.
-Note that this is a special version of the native Copy Record function within your Vault; it is purpose-built to copy the hierarchy of an assessment, restart the lifecycles of associated records, and link those records to their originating records.
+Use the record action Copy FMEA Risk Assessment on a Assessment object record to perform this copy.
+This is a special version of the native Copy Record function within your Vault; it is purpose-built to copy the hierarchy of an assessment, restart the lifecycles of associated records, and link those records to their originating records.
 This action clones the Risk Assessment, FMEA Process Steps, Assessment Risks and FMEA Mitigation Action Set records and their field data into a new set of records, then restarts the lifecycles for those records.

 The Copy FMEA Risk Assessment record action copies records according to the following rules: